sirspudd/sirspudd.github.io/pages/qpi.md

 * Single applications can run well with eglfs at 1080p.
 I have not been able to get wayland working well on the Raspberry Pi at anything other than 720p.
 * aarch64 support is barred by numerous logistic issues at present.
 * Allocate lots of graphical memory if you intend to run GLES2 apps.
 I allocate 512 MB on the Raspberry Pi 2 and 256 MB on the Pi Zero.

+# Packaging choices

+* Excluded Qt WebEngine (not a point of personal interest)
+* Excluded Qt Script (legacy)

+build from AUR if you want/need this functionality.

 # Platform Notes